Induced subgraph density. VII. The five-vertex path: A few definitions

 It will be useful to gather together some definitions that we will use throughout the paper.
 If $k\ge 1$ is an integer, we define $[k]:=\{1,2,\ldots,k\}$.
 If $G$ is a graph, and $A,B\subset V(G)$ are disjoint, we say that $(A,B)$ is {\em anticomplete} in $G$ (or $A$ is {\em anticomplete} to $B$ in $G$) if there is no edge between $A,B$; and we say that $(A,B)$ is {\em complete} in $G$ (or $A$ is {\em complete} to $B$ in $G$) if $(A,B)$ is anticomplete in $\overline G$.
 A vertex $v\in V(G)\setminus A$ is {\em mixed} on $A$ if it has both a neighbour and a nonneighbour in $A$.

 A {\em blockade} in $G$ is a sequence $\mac B=(B_1,\ldots,B_k)$ of disjoint (and possibly empty) subsets of $V(G)$; its {\em length} is $k$ and its {\em width} is $\min_{i\in[k]}\abs{B_i}$.
 For $\ell,w\ge0$, $\mac B$ is an {\em $(\ell,w)$-blockade} if it has length at least $\ell$ and width at least $w$.
 We say that the blockade $\mac B$ is \begin{itemize} \item {\em pure} if, for all distinct $i, j$, the pair $(B_i,B_j)$ is either complete or anticomplete; \item {\em complete} in $G$ if $(B_i,B_j)$ is complete in $G$ for all distinct $i,j$; and \item {\em anticomplete} in $G$ if $(B_i,B_j)$ is anticomplete in $G$ for all distinct $i,j$. \end{itemize} Note that being pure is a much weaker property than being complete or anticomplete, as there might be a mixture of complete and anticomplete pairs.
-In general, we are very happy if we can get complete or anticomplete blockades that are large and wide.
+In general, complete or anticomplete blockades that are long and wide are highly desirable.
 Pure blockades are also helpful, but typically require further treatment.